-As you can see, the post looks different on each device, and the main differences are in the first few sentences that are shown and the formatting.
+As you can see, the post looks different on each device, and the main differences are in the first few sentences shown and the formatting.

 For these, I don't think there's a need to show plenty of examples since it's pretty self-explanatory, and I am pretty sure you've already seen a bunch of text, image, and video posts.

-Now that you understand the difference in how people see your post let's move on and take a look at how you can preview your LinkedIn posts.
+Now that you understand how people see your post, let's move on and look at how you can preview your LinkedIn posts.

-For those that are new to LinkedIn or are not familiar with it, previewing a post is simply checking how it will look in the feed before you publish it.
+For those new to LinkedIn or unfamiliar with it, previewing a post is simply checking how it will look in the feed before you publish it.

-And, as we already mentioned, this is very important as it can make a huge difference between a post that gets noticed and one that doesn't.
+And as we already mentioned, this is very important as it can make a massive difference between a post that gets noticed and one that doesn't.